fblu/yarn-hello-world/README.md

 Yarn is the default package manager for many projects, including almost all repositories related to React Native.
-Mixing package managers (i.e. using _both_ NPM and Yarn in the same project) leads to inconsistencies with lock files and may result in broken builds (depending on how the lock files are managed).
+Mixing package managers (i.e. using _both_ npm and Yarn in the same project) leads to inconsistencies with lock files and may result in broken builds (depending on how the lock files are managed).

 A ticket has been opened to track progress on adding full support for Yarn on